 - Avoid touching your eyes, nose, and mouth when out riding.

 - When you cough or sneeze do so into your elbow or upper sleeve.

-- Avoid riding with people outside your social bubble.
+- Avoid riding with people outside your household or 'core bubble'.

 - Maintain a minimum 2 meters distance between you and others at all times.

 - When riding maintain staggered distancing of 10 meters between you and other riders.